DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 let me jot down *instead-do-this* advice-list for issues I encountered.

 ### Setup of Project
-Critical for long term developer happiness, please do not overlook.

 - Ensure codebase is maintained in some external & private repository.
 [BitBucket](http://bitbucket.org) and [Gitlab](http://gitlab.com) provide it for free.
 - Setup logging.
 Java's logging ecosystem is a mess.
 Use [this chart](http://www.slf4j.org/images/legacy.png) for guidance, or better yet, use out-of-the-box solutions like [Spring Boot](http://projects.spring.io/spring-boot/).
 - Ensure logging is setup using appropriate rollovers and max-file-sizes while retaining atleast 2 weeks of history.
 [Log4j](https://logging.apache.org/log4php/docs/appenders/rolling-file.html) or [Logback](http://stackoverflow.com/a/14199642/3494368) references.